...

 Yes!
 Teflon Can be Injection Molded

 In response to “Can Teflon be Injection Molded?”, the answer is Yes!
-It is one of the injection molding materials.
+It is one of the common injection molding materials.
 Despite these challenges, advancements in material processing and mold design have led to innovative methods that can facilitate the molding of Teflon.
 These include modifications to traditional injection molding equipment, specialized mold designs to accommodate Teflon’s properties, and more compatible Teflon-grade development.

 Injection-molded Teflon parts